-Stanley Donen on John Barry's abrupt departure "It was my fault, not John's.
-The truth is John had hardly ever been on a set, which I didn't realize.
+Asked about the original director,John Barry's abrupt departure, Stanley Donen said "It was my fault, not John's.
+The truth is, John had hardly ever been on a set, which I didn't realize.
 He was such a terrific talent, but he'd spent most of his time in an office.
-He knew next to nothing about staging a scene, or handling actors.
-And since nature hates a vacuum, the actors jumped on him.
+He knew next to nothing about staging a scene, or handling actors, and since nature hates a vacuum, the actors jumped on him.
 The film started floundering.
-Finally I had to tell him : 'it's not working.
+Finally, I had to tell him 'It's not working.
 I'll have to be on the set with you'.
-I had a moral commitment, after all ; I'd make sure the film went all right.
+I had a moral commitment, after all.
+I'd make sure the film went all right.
 But when I did turn up on the set, John said he just couldn't work like that, so he left.
 There was no question of his being fired."